nodejs

 Based on event-driven architecture, and non-blocking based on the I/O model.

-V8 is a set of libraries built on top of an extremely powerful virtual machine.
+1. The V8 libraries are built on an incredibly powerful virtual machine

 Node.js is a bundled version of Google’s V8 JavaScript engine, the libuv platform abstraction layer, and a core library written mostly in JavaScript.”
 It’s also worth noting that Ryan Dahl, the Node.js founder, was attempting to create real-time websites with push functionality.
 He provides developers a tool to work in the non-blocking, event-driven I/O paradigm with Node.js.